TheBlueMatt/flowspec-xdp/README.md

 FlowSpec -> XDP Conversion Utility
 ==================================

-This utility allows you to convert flowspec rules (exctracted from a local BIRD instance with birdc) to an XDP program.
-It currently supports the entire flowspec grammar, however does not implement community parsing to detect actions due to BIRD limitations.
+This utility allows you to convert flowspec rules (extracted from a local BIRD instance with birdc) to an XDP program.
+It currently supports the entire flowspec match grammar, rate limits, traffic action packet match counting (sample bit) and terminal bit, and traffic marking.
+The redirect community is not supported

 `install.sh` provides a simple example script which will compile and install a generated XDP program from the rules in bird's `flowspec4` and `flowspec6` routing tables.
 It will drop any packets which